rand-projects/fisb-978/docs/source/document.rst

 After demodulating the signal we need to match the sync codes.
-The sync codes are 36 bit codes and we need to match 32 (or more) out of the 36 bits (32 isn't a magic number-- it just represents a reasonable value between too many and too few sync code matches)
+The sync codes are 36 bit codes and we need to match 32 (or more) out of the 36 bits (32 isn't a magic number-- it just represents a reasonable value between too many and too few sync code matches).
 The sync code for FIS-B is ``0x153225b1d`` and ``0xeacdda4e2`` for ADS-B.
 They are actually inverses of each other, so you could calculate the sync for one, and you would know if the other matched too.
 Unfortunately, this technique